6.07.2018

 Riviera, Oceania Cruises

 About the Ship: Riviera is known for its myriad dining venues, including complimentary specialty restaurants.
 Dining venues include the Grand Dining Room and other favorites like Jacques, a French bistro with menus designed by famed chef Jacques Pepin; Polo Grill, a refined steakhouse serving USDA prime and dry-aged beef; the Italian restaurant Toscana, where tables are set with custom-designed Versace china; and Red Ginger, which serves Asian classics.
 Two very special, intimate dining options are also offered for a fee.
 Each evening, 24 passengers can enjoy a seven-course meal at La Reserve by "Wine Spectator."
 As you can imagine, the wine pairings are of special note there.
 Three menus are available, starting at $95 per person.
 Privee is an even more exclusive option and can be reserved for up to 10 people for a fee of $250 per evening.
 Dinner from either Polo Grill or Toscana is included in the price, but wine is not.
+Foodies might also wish to pay a visit to the well-equipped Culinary Center onboard Riviera (as well as on twin sister Marina).
+It's a self-contained cooking school at sea that offers a hands-on experience at 12 individual cooking stations (two people per station).
+Classes focusing on a variety of topics do incur an extra fee, but get rave reviews from participants.

 About the Cruise Line: Oceania Cruises' pricing structure is more a la carte than all-inclusive, but its offerings in terms of accommodations, itineraries and dining venues means that it must be mentioned alongside the luxury lines discussed above.
 Oceania's OLife promotions on select itineraries level the cruise-fare field with offerings such as free airfare from certain gateways and a choice of perks such as complimentary shore excursions, House Beverage Package and/or shipboard credit.
 The line now offers free Wi-Fi to all passengers.

+Who Sails This Ship: Expect to see a 65+ crowd on Riviera with the exception of its shorter voyages, which draw younger vacationing professionals.
+Most cruisers are American or Canadian but you will encounter some Australians, Brits and travelers from other European countries.
+You won't find many families sailing except on holiday or summertime itineraries, or in Alaska where the line offers the Alaska Explorer Youth Program.
 This is the ship for anyone wishing to book a suite: There are 147 of them in various configurations, in addition to 478 non-suite staterooms.
 If you do want a suite, book as soon as you can because they sell out fast.
 The 2,000-square-foot Owner's Suites are knockouts, featuring Ralph Lauren furnishings throughout the living rooms, dining rooms and bedrooms.
 Oceania sweetens the suite pot by offering extra amenities including priority 11 a.m. check-in, priority luggage delivery, 24-hour butler service, priority online specialty restaurant reservations, unlimited access to the Canyon Ranch SpaClub's private Spa Terrace and much more.
 The perks make a suite worth considering.

-Other Ships in the Fleet: Note that Oceania's Marina is nearly identical to Riviera.
-The line also sails four 684-passenger ships: Nautica, Insignia and Regatta, which were part of Oceania's original ship lineup, and Sirena that was added to the fleet in April 2016 after an extensive refurbishing.
+Sirena that was added to the fleet in April 2016 after an extensive refurbishing.
 All four smaller vessels are R-class ships that formerly sailed for Renaissance Cruises.
 These well-designed ships are favorites among cruisers, who find it easy to get around onboard and love the layout of the cabins.

+About the Ship: Like Oceania, Viking Ocean Cruises is more of an upper-premium line, but it rivals luxury lines when it comes to the inclusiveness of its fares, spa options and design aesthetic.
+The first thing you notice about Viking Star is its open, airy feel and the care put into the design of every space onboard.
+All accommodations include a veranda, and the tightest quarters -- the Deluxe Veranda and the Veranda categories -- are comfortably sized at 270 square feet.
+Larger accommodations include the Penthouse Veranda at 338 square feet, the 405-square-foot Penthouse Junior Suite and the Explorer Suite, which spans more than 757 square feet.
+Thoughtful touches in all cabins include bedside USB ports, quiet-closing drawers, heated bathroom floors and anti-fog mirrors.
 Restaurants, including all specialty options except The Kitchen Table, are included in the cruise fare.
 The Restaurant (the main dining room) and The World Cafe (buffet) serve international menus in light-filled venues, with options to open floor-to-ceiling windows on balmy days.
 Manfredi's (arguably the best restaurant onboard) offers Italian fare, and The Chef's Table offers a rotating menu of themed, set course meals.
 If you'd like to sample Norwegian delicacies, don't miss Mamsen's with its heartily topped waffles, open-faced sandwiches and bacon-and-pea soup -- all inspired by the recipes of Viking chairman Torstein Hagen's mother.
 If all of those freebie dining options aren't enough for you, book The Kitchen Table experience.
 It's only offered twice per cruise, and participation is limited.
 You'll start by accompanying the chef onshore for a market tour in the morning; in the evening, you'll join the chef and help him prepare a gourmet meal that you then devour.

+About the Cruise Line: Viking Ocean Cruises was birthed out of requests from loyal passengers who loved their experiences on Viking River Cruises itineraries.
+They wished the company would replicate the onboard experience, Scandinavian design sensibility and emphasis on destination immersion that's found aboard the line's riverboats and translate that to an oceangoing cruise line.
+Viking Ocean Cruises began sailing in 2015, and in that short span of time it has gained kudos from past river cruise passengers and traditional ocean cruisers alike.
 The line's ships are sleek and modern, and sail to some of the world's most interesting ports of call.
 A focus on the destination at hand means that Viking Ocean Cruises stay longer in port -- and often even overnight -- so passengers can get a true taste of the locality.
 As a tip of the hat to its river cruise roots, the line offers a choice of included tours in every port (though there are for-fee options available as well).
 Itineraries range from eight-night voyages to cruises of more than a month.
 On the flip side, onboard daytime and evening entertainment options are limited.
+While Viking isn't branding itself as a complete luxury experience, you'll find plenty to love about the cruise fare, which includes transfers, complimentary wine and beer at lunch and dinner, no-fee specialty restaurants and free unlimited Internet.

 Who Sails the Ship: Viking originally targeted well-traveled passengers ages 50 and older who were value-oriented.
 While you'll still find plenty of older but adventurous travelers on Viking Star, it also draws a younger crowd that appreciates itineraries that emphasize the destination over sea days, and the amazing Nordic-style spa that's complete with a refreshing snow grotto.
 The line does not cater to families, and does not welcome children younger than 18.